 As we've touched upon, hierarchical systems trace back to Egyptian times.
 The format of top-to-bottom leadership works; and the proof is that its lasted the test of time.

 According to culture experts, this top-down approach is set to surge once again.
 This is because clear company direction is important.
-But, unlike other workplace culture models - such as adhocracy or clan - most traditional leaders believe in the old adage that too many cooks spoil the broth.
+But, unlike other workplace culture models - such as adhocracy, market or clan - most traditional leaders believe in the old adage that too many cooks spoil the broth.
 By adopting an approach that rates and values employees' input by job status and hierarchy (the top-down mentality), managers can feel confident that the more experienced voice is trustworthy and thus it's more likely to be correct.

 If you're looking to run your business like a carry-on-sketch, with set stereotypes and clear leaders and followers, just beware of the prejudices.